deargle/deargle.github.io/vita.md

 Updated 2021/07/22

 ## Currently
-`2017-`
+`2017-present`
-I'm an Assistant Professor in the Organizational Leadership and Information Analytics group at the
+I am an Assistant Professor in the Organizational Leadership and Information Analytics group at the
 Leeds School of Business, University of Colorado Boulder

-`2017-`
+`2017-present`
 I also have a courtesy appointment as Assistant Professor in the Department of Information Science\
 at the University of Colorado Boulder